The PIC requires firmware in order to run and will be delivered with the current version initially.

 In normal operation, the blue LED is initially turned off after supplying power.

-- If the LED stays on with very low brightness, the enhanced ebusd protocol is deactivated (see jumpers).
+- If the LED is on after a short period of time with very low brightness, the enhanced ebusd protocol is deactivated

 - Otherwise, it is fading up to normal brightness.